Výčapy-Opatovce

 Výčapy-Opatovce ([ˈʋiːtʂapi ˈɔpatɔwtse]; Vicsápapáti) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.
 It lies on the halfway between Topoľčany and Nitra.

 History

 In historical records the village was first mentioned in 1247.

 Geography

 The village lies at an altitude of 155 metres and covers an area of 14.189 km2.
 It has a population of about 2180 people.

-Coat of Arms
+Coat of arms

 The Coat of Arms of village Výčapy is from 1717 and represents vineyard knife and plough on the red field.
 The Coat of Arms of village Opatovce comes from the year 1781 and displays a lion climbing on the coniferous tree in the green meadow.

-The coat of Arms

-Both coats have been combined and recognised by heraldic committee, and authorised by municipal council.
+Both coats have been combined and recognized by heraldic committee, and authorized by municipal council.
 However, nobody knows who really owned the Opatovce's coat of arms.